mernaAlghannam/NN-and-CNN-Model/README.md

 **Convolutional Neural Network on CIFAR image dataset:** <br>
 Trained my model on AlexNet CNN arcitecture, and receieved accuracy of **79%**.
 This method is called transfer learning. <br>
 I created the model with the artitecture that I created and acheived 53% accuracy.
-It can be better optimized by added more conv layers and other parameters in achitecture.
+It can be better optimized by added more conv layers and augmentation methods in achitecture.
 (Can be optimized as a future project) <br>
 **TODO:** I will summarize some CNN concepts in the notebook. <br><br>

 **Saliency map:** <br>